municipioriogrande/sitioweb/plugins/file-away/readme.txt

 Upload, manage, and display files from your server directories or page attachments in stylized lists or sortable data tables.
 And much, much more.

 == Changelog ==
+= 3.9.9.0.1 =
+* Fixed download error when stats and encryption are enabled, was caused by previous sanitization update 3.9.7.
+= 3.9.8.9 =
+* Bugfix for intermittent bug with filename encryption = 3.9.8.8 =
+* Added show_wp_thumbs attribute to [fileaway] shortcode.
+Omit for default behavior (hide). show_wp_thumbs="true" to show them.
+* Modified bulk action select all behavior to only select files on the current page if the file table is paginated = 3.9.8.7 =
+* Fixed bug with location nonce verification for setups where Site URL and WP Url are different = 3.9.8.6 =
+* Fixed Flightbox navigation which was broken by an earlier update
+* Removed deprecated encryption method
+= 3.9.8.5 =
+* Forgot to include a file update for Windows compat in the last update.
+This time it's for real.
+* Made alt pathinfo method the only pathinfo.
+Should fix most issues with multibyte filenames (e.g., Chinese, Russian, etc.)
+= 3.9.8.4 =
+* Full compat with Windows/iis/xampp
+* Fixed maxsize bug with fileup shortcode
+= 3.9.8.3 =
+* Important bugfix for timezone handling.
+* Improved error handling for ajax functions: more descriptive for troubleshooting purposes.
+* Increased speed of animations in manager mode.
 = 3.9.8.2 =
 * Added the parentlabel attribute to the fileaway shortcode, allowing you to specify a pseudonym for the topmost directory in a Directory Tree Nav or Manager Mode table
 = 3.9.8.1 =